Night of Power

 Do you see similarities?
-When I read Surah Al-Qadr and Surah Al-Layl I was reminded of this quotation.
-It also declare a Day rising after a Night.
-During the night revelation was given to prophets.
+When I read Surah Al-Qadr and Surah Al-Layl I thought of this quotation.
+It also declares a Day rising after a Night.
+During the night, revelation was given to prophets.
 It also warns us not to ignore the prophetic messages.
-Otherwise we face severe consequences.
+Otherwise, we face severe consequences.

-This was written by the Apostle Peter, the leading disciple and companion of the Prophet Isa al Masih PBUH.
+The Apostle Peter, the leading disciple and companion of the Prophet Isa al Masih (PBUH) wrote this.
 Surah As-Saf (Surah 61 – The Ranks) says about the disciples of Isa al Masih:

 O ye who believe!
 Be ye helpers of God: As said Jesus the son of Mary to the Disciples, “Who will be my helpers to (the work of) God?”
 Said the disciples, “We are God’s helpers!” then a portion of the Children of Israel believed, and a portion disbelieved: But We gave power to those who believed, against their enemies, and they became the ones that prevailed.(Surah As-Saf 61:14)

 Surah As-Saf declares that the disciples of Isa al Masih were ‘God’s helpers’.
-Those who believe the message of the disciples receive this power spoken of.
-As the leading disciple, Peter, was the leader of the ones helping God.
+Those who believe the message of the disciples receive this power.
+As the leading disciple, Peter was the leader of the ones helping God.
 Though he was a disciple of the prophet Isa al Masih PBUH, witnessing his many miracles, hearing his many teachings, and seeing his authority exercised, Peter still declared above that the words of the prophets were even ‘more certain’.
 Why was he more certain of the prophets than what he himself witnessed?
 He continues: